alexk99/the_router/bras/bras_howto_eng.md

 ### 4.4.1.
 KNI interfaces

-A KNI interface must be created for each router's VIF that is gonna be used to communicate with other routers via a dynamic routing protocol supported by FRR/Quagga.
+A KNI interface must be created for each router's VIF that is gonna be used in communication with other routers via a dynamic routing protocol supported by FRR/Quagga.
 An example of such interface is the v3 interface.
 The router receives a default route from the BGP peer established via the v3 KNI interface.